 The Peak is much smaller (it can be held with one hand) and portable (it comes in its own carrying case), while the Switch is heavy, wide, and not very portable at all.
 When it comes to vape quality, the Peak has four preset temperatures, while the Switch has twenty-five different heat settings, although neither has precision temperature control.

 The Volcano (Hybrid version)

 The Volcano is also a dual-use device.
 It was originally a dry herb vaporizer with analog controls.
 Then a digital version came out that could also vape concentrates with a pad of steel wool.
-Now, there is a new Hybrid version that combines the features of both the analog and digital versions.
-The Volcano (no matter the version) uses a combination of conduction and convection heating, which is different from the induction of the Dr. Dabber device.
+Finally, there is a new Hybrid version that combines both the analog and digital versions.
+The Volcano (no matter the version) uses a combination of conduction and convection heating.
+It is different from the induction of the Dr. Dabber device.

 Dr. Dabber Switch Specifications

 |Battery Capacity:||3000 mAh|

 - Lights up in twenty-five unique colors

 - Average heat-up time is 20-30 seconds